elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 Finally, we call `supervise/2`, passing the list of children and the strategy of `:one_for_one`.

-The supervision strategy dictates what happens when one of the children crashes. `:one_for_one` means that if a child dies only one is restarted to replace it.
-This strategy makes sense for now.
-If the event manager crashes, there is no reason to restart the registry and vice-versa.
-However, those dynamics may change once we add more children to the supervisor.
-The `Supervisor` behaviour supports many different strategies and we will discuss three of them in this chapter.
+The supervision strategy dictates what happens when one of the children crashes. `:one_for_one` means that if a child dies, it will be the only one restarted.
+Since we have only one child now, that's all we need.
+The `Supervisor` behaviour supports many different strategies and we will discuss them in this chapter.

 Since `KV.Registry.start_link/1` is now expecting an argument, we need to change our implementation to receive such argument.
 Open up `lib/kv/registry.ex` and replace the `start_link/-` definition by: